 The internal auditor's role includes offering advice and insight to the Board of Trustees on how to address weaknesses in financial and non-financial controls as well as evaluating the suitability of, and level of compliance with, financial and non-financial controls.
 This includes assessing whether procedures are effective and efficient, and checking whether agreed controls and procedures have been followed.
-The internal auditors have undertaken one focused review during the year and the scope of work included payroll and payment processes.
+The internal auditors have undertaken focused reviews during the year and the scope of work included safeguarding, funding and budgets and procurement practices.

-On an annual basis, the reviewer reports to the Board of Trustees through the finance committee and audit and risk committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities and annually prepares a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+On an annual basis, the internal auditor reports to the Board of Trustees, through the Finance, Audit and Risk Committee, on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities and annually prepares an annual summary report to the Committee outlining the areas reviewed, key findings, recommendations and conclusions to help the Committee consider actions and assess year on year progress.

-The internal auditor has delivered their program of work during the year ended 31 August 2023 as planned and no significant internal control weaknesses were identified from the work completed.
+The internal auditor has delivered their program of work during the year ended 31 August 2024 as planned and no significant internal control weaknesses were identified from the work completed.